angdraug/packer-builder-nspawn/README.md

   to find the container chroots.
 Unless you know what you're doing, keep the default `/var/lib/machines`.

-- `timeout` - The timeout in seconds to wait for the container to start.
+- `timeout` - The timeout in seconds to wait for container startup and shutdown.
 The default is 20 seconds.

-See [unstable-minbase.json](/unstable-minbase.json) for an example of how to build a minimal base image with a unique name, install additional software in it during provisioning, and archive it into a tarball.
+See [nspawn.pkr.hcl](nspawn.pkr.hcl) for an example of how to build a minimal base container, archive it into a tarball, clone it a new container, and import a container image from the archived tarball.

 ## Copying